Sukankrishnan/MyJourneyToPython/README.md

 # PracticePython
-Personal collection of notes, code examples and exercises for learning Python.
+Personal collection of notes, code examples, and exercises for learning Python.

+IDLE (Integrated Development and Learning Environment) is the default IDE provided by Python.

 Function: A Block of code that runs when it is called